SQLate

 - The menu includes six options:

-printf( "\n===== SQLate =====\n" "1) Create new Paste\n" "2) Update a Paste\n" "3) Show a Paste\n" "4) List all Pastes\n" "5) Login / Register\n" "6) Exit\n" "\n" "> "
+printf( "\n===== SQLate =====\n" "1) Create new Paste\n" "2) Update a Paste\n" "3) Show a Paste\n" "4) List all Pastes\n" "5) Login / Register\n" "6) Exit\n" "\n" "> " - However, there is a hidden 7th option that checks if the user has

-function to retrieve the flag.... case '7': { if (!check_permissions(permission_root)) continue; action_sys(); continue; } ... ... void action_sys() { system("/usr/bin/cat flag"); }
+permission_root.
+If true, it calls theactions_sys()function to retrieve the flag.... case '7': { if (!check_permissions(permission_root)) continue; action_sys(); continue; } ... ... void action_sys() { system("/usr/bin/cat flag"); }

 Update functionality